telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListClientMessages.md

 ## Properties

+###  CollapseToolTip `String`

+The title attribute that will be to the collapse image.

-###  DropHereToReorder `String`
+###  ColumnResizeTooltipFormatString `String`

-Gets or sets a string that will be displayed as a tooltip when you start dragging
-            a column header trying to reorder columns.
+The format string used for the tooltip when resizing a column

 ###  DragToReorder `String`